 1. Why is health coaching vital for patients and the NHS?

-9 Case study 1.
-Health coaching in East of England .12 Case study 2.
-A carer's story .15 Case study 3.
-Recovery coaching in an acute older peoples rehabilitation ward 2.
-What is health coaching?
-20 Case study 4.
-Preventable medicines related readmissions .25 3.
-What training is needed for health coaching? .26 Case study 5.
-Health Coaching 'Train the Trainer' a whole organization approach 30
+2. What is health coaching?

+Case study 4.
+Preventable medicines related readmissions

+3. What training is needed for health coaching?

-PART TWO - TIPS ON HOW TO COMMISSION, EMBED AND EVALUATE HEALTH COACHING
+PART TWO - TIPS ON HOW TO COMMISSION,

+EMBED AND EVALUATE HEALTH COACHING

 4. How can we commission health coaching?

-32 Case study 6.
-My Health, My Way - Health coaching in a community setting 5.
-How do we set up health coaching in the community?
-36 Case study 7.
-Being Well, Salford - a coach-led health and wellbeing service 39 6.
-How can we embed health coaching in service provision? .
-40 Case study 8.
-Health & Wellness Coaching Intervention for Fibromyalgia , 44 7.
-How do we evaluate the outcomes of health coaching?
-45
+Case study 6.
+My Health, My Way - Health coaching in a community setting35

+5. How do we set up health coaching in the community?

+6. How can we embed health coaching in service provision?

+7. How do we evaluate the outcomes of health coaching?45

-PART THREE - PROCESSES COMPLEMENTARY TO HEALTH COACHING
+PART THREE - PROCESSES COMPLEMENTARY

+TO HEALTH COACHING

-8. Health coaching and digital technologies .49 Case study 9.
-Proactive Health Coaching in the Vale of York .53 9.
-Care and support planning .54 10 Shared decision-making .58
+8. Health coaching and digital technologies

+9. Care and support planning54

+10.Shared decision-making